 IBM Cloud Docs

-Full Linux® subscription for Power Virtual Servers
+Full Linux® subscription for IBM Power Virtual Server (Off-premises)

-Full Linux® subscription for Power Virtual Servers
+Full Linux® subscription for IBM Power Virtual Server (Off-premises)

 The full Linux subscription also provides, via activation keys, access to OS interim fixes and updates for Power servers hosted on an IBM satellite server within the IBM Cloud environment.
 Extra charges apply when setting up a Full Linux subscription account.

-To register for the full Linux subscription, you must select one of the stock operating system (OS) images provided by IBM.
+To register for the full Linux subscription, you must select one of the stock operating system (OS) images that are provided by IBM.
 IBM provides RHEL and SLES stock OS images for SAP and non-SAP applications.
 To know more about the SLES versions that are supported, see What versions of AIX, IBM i, and Linux are supported?.

 Setting up full Linux subscription